hussainmuzzamil/jQuery.ish/README.md

 ## This project is not to:

-- create a full featured jQuery alternative, checkout the zepto project if that is what you need
+- create a full featured jQuery alternative, checkout the [zepto][2] project if that is what you need
 - create a plugin that is more than 1k minified and gzipped

 ### Code Size